 - your full legal name and valid contact details;

-- a clear and precise statement identifying the subject matter and purpose of the correspondence;
+- a clear and precise statement identifying the subject matter and purpose of the correspondence; and

 Where necessary, we reserve the right to request verification of identity or additional information in order to ensure that personal information and legally sensitive material are disclosed only to the correct individual and that the correspondence is handled securely and accurately.